 In the United States, about 23.4% of children under the age of five receive childcare from someone other than a parent.
-Most parents work outside the home and must rely on daycare centers or other programs to look after their child with care as the parents would.
+Most parents work outside the home and must rely on daycare centers or other programs to look after their children with care as the parents would.
 Leaving your child with a group of professional caregivers should be an easy transition, and one would expect nothing but the best quality care for their child.
 The shocking truth, however, is that there are many incidents of daycare abuse and neglect that happen often.
 We simply trust that these paid professionals would be an extension of parents and would pay attention to detail as if it were a life and death situation.
-In fact, that is exactly what it is, and various cases are showing an ever so increasing number of child fatalities in daycare at the very own hands of the staff we are trusting with our child's life.
+In fact, that is exactly what it is, and various cases are showing an ever-so-increasing number of child fatalities in daycare at the very own hands of the staff we are trusting with our child's life.
 Are we asking too much from these daycare centers?
 Is it too much to expect to get your child back in the same condition they were received?
 This is mind-boggling, and one should be asking, who’s really minding the children?

 Injuries to children at daycare centers are usually caused by the following: